 Benefits Associated With THC

 Everyone is much more familiar with the benefits of THC as it has become a controversial subject from state to state.
 More than 50% of the states have legalized medical marijuana, which alleviates symptoms associated with nausea and chronic pain.
+A Louisiana cannabis card for example allows cardholders to purchase cannabis for medicinal purposes to help manage their ailments.
 However, along with the benefits come some side effects.